 "I hope to see a proposal that puts our children first," said Doreen Diaz, chapter coordinator for Desert Trails Parent Union.
 "I don't have a preference either way, just so long as our children are first and foremost."

 "The district will consider any proposal within the scope of the petition," school board President Carlos Mendoza said.
-"A partnership has been mentioned, but I would need to know more about how and where their authority is derived from.

 "How will they be held accountable?
 How much transparency will they allow?
 Is there sustainable funding or is it a wish list that the school district is expected to front regardless of the financial reality of the state budget?"